 Student cell phone use is prohibited unless directed by school faculty or staff.
 Cellular devices should not be on or out during class unless directed by the teacher.
+Teachers have been provided with a classroom caddy to collect all cell phones during class time.
+Students will not have access to their cell phones unless the teacher provides direct instruction for it to be used.
 Unauthorized use of a cellular device will result in disciplinary consequences and are at the discretion of the principal or principal's designee.